-Your responses to the NSS will be used solely for research purposes; which includes providing information to allow the UK HE funding bodies to fulfil their statutory roles.
-The results of this research will be anonymous, statistical information only.
+Your responses to the NSS will be used solely for research purposes, which includes providing information to allow the UK funding and regulatory bodies to fulfil their statutory roles.
+The results of this research will be anonymous and provided in the form of statistical information only.
 We can assure you that you will NOT be identifiable in any published results.

 - How will the results of the survey be used?